Coherus BioSciences Inc. (CHRS) and the Battle of Fundamentals vs. Technicals

-Coherus BioSciences Inc. (NASDAQ:CHRS) went up by 8.79% from its latest closing price compared to the recent 1-year high of $17.19.
-The company’s stock price has collected 6.88% of gains in the last five trading sessions.
+Coherus BioSciences Inc. (NASDAQ:CHRS) went down by -7.62% from its latest closing price compared to the recent 1-year high of $15.52.
+The company’s stock price has collected 31.59% of gains in the last five trading sessions.
 The Wall Street Journal reported on 02/15/22 that Christie’s to Auction Iconic Man Ray Photograph for $5 Million or More

 Is It Worth Investing in Coherus BioSciences Inc. (NASDAQ :CHRS) Right Now?